 If you decide to drink and drive, don’t be surprised to see those familiar red and blue lights flashing in your rearview mirror.
 The cops are trained to detect the signs of impaired driving.
 If they suspect you’ve been drinking and driving, they do have a right to pull you over.
-Your Greenville DUI defense lawyer can attest to this.
+Your Spartanburg DUI defense lawyer can attest to this.

-Once the officers in Greenville stop your vehicle, they have the right to ask you certain questions.
+Once the officers in Spartanburg stop your vehicle, they have the right to ask you certain questions.
 Despite what you may see on reality television shows, you are required to produce your license, registration, and insurance.
 If you refuse to do this, you’re asking for trouble.

 The police may also ask you if you’ve been drinking or using drugs.
 How much you tell them is up to you.
 Just know that the police know that the standard response to this question is that you’ve had two (2) beers.
 When they hear this, they aren’t going to believe you.
 Plus, they’re eventually going to do the necessary tests to measure your blood alcohol concentration.
 Sometimes, it’s better to say nothing at all.

 When it comes to refusing to provide information, it’s important to mention the field sobriety test.
 While there is a penalty for refusing to take a breathalyzer test, there’s no penalty for refusing the field sobriety test.
 If this happens to you and you’re concerned about the pending charges, call and talk to an experienced DUI defense lawyer in Greenville.

 What is the Standard Field Sobriety Test in South Carolina?

 The police can certainly ask you to take a field sobriety test.
 However, there are only certain types of tests that are considered acceptable.
 There are three (3) basic tests that are part of the standard field sobriety test (FST).
 These include: